jadenisco/MyCS50/README.md

 ## To Do Next

 - Work on Nav Bar
+  - Create the links using \<li> look at [Johndenisco.org](https://johndenisco.org/pmc/thankyou2023/) nav bar.
-  - Look at johndenisco.org nav bar, sett it up the same way.
+  - Look at johndenisco.org nav bar, set it up the same way.
   - Use \<a> for links.
+  - Create all the styles

+## Completed